cyralinc/terraform-provider-cyral/docs/guides/native_credentials_aws_sm.md

+---
-# Deploy Native Repository Credentials to AWS Secrets Manager
+page_title: "Deploy Native Repository Credentials to AWS Secrets Manager"
+---

-Use the following code as an example to deploy a native repository credential to AWS Secrets Manager and also to associate it to a Cyral Repository that can be later bind to a sidecar.
+Use the following code as an example to deploy a native repository credential to AWS Secrets Manager and also to associate it to a Cyral Repository that can be later bound to a sidecar.

 ```hcl
 # All information related to the database that will be mapped